A City Eating Itself (in less than 10 minutes)

 Book

 In December 2023 we published A City Eating Itself (in less than 10 minutes).
 The publication documents our research findings and methodologies, from historical research to speculative world-building.
-There is a very limited print run.
-Via the button below you can order the book.
+You can order the book at our publication page.

 Combining speculative fiction and months of in-depth research with local residents, dark store workers and policy makers, the audio walk invites you to critically explore the future of on-demand delivery in Amsterdam.